This text and diagram form an entry to the basic idea of Compassion as I write about in many blogs.

 What about Lisa? [see: “Lisa”]

-Lisa’s being Compassionate is very different from any human case.
+As a matter of fact, Lisa’s being Compassionate is different from any human case.

 Nevertheless, ‘pattern recognition and completion’ forms the basis of Lisa’s inferencing.
 Through specific ways of working this out, Lisa can guide the user towards self-Compassion.
 Thus, per the diagram, the user may gradually feel Lisa having a Compassionate attitude.

 You may have noticed ‘engenders’ in the diagram.
 In my view, a Compassionate person naturally invites others to become (more) Compassionate too.
 Compassion engenders Compassion.
-With more people, this can become a self-perpetuating pattern within a community.
-In many cases at present, I see the reverse, non-Compassionate pattern.
+With many people involved, this can become a self-perpetuating pattern within a community.
+At present, I frequently see the reverse, non-Compassionate pattern.

-My ultimate dream is one of worldwide Compassion in which people can grow individually and towards each other. [see: “Worldwide Compassion”]
+Ultimately, my dream is one of worldwide Compassion in which people can grow individually and towards each other.